Kevin-MrYe/Python_Fundamentals/Python_Fundamentals/README.md

 |      0     |      0     |  0  |  1  |    1  |
 |      1     |      0     |  0  |  1  |    1  |
 |      1     |      0     |  1  |  1  |    0  |
+Let's make it easier:

+* & requires exactly two 1s to provide 1 as the result;
+* | requires at least one 1 to provide 1 as the result;
+* ^ requires exactly one 1 to provide 1 as the result.

 | Argument | ~Argument|
 | -------- |:--------:|